anchensun/anchensun.github.io/_pages/about.md

 - *2025.06*: &nbsp;🎉🎉 [Assessing Sustainable Practices in Architecture: A Data-Driven Analysis of LEED Certification Adoption and Impact in Top Firms from 2000 to 2023](https://doi.org/10.1016/j.foar.2024.10.002) is online with the final version on Frontiers of Architectural Research (FoAR)
 - *2025.09*: &nbsp;🎉🎉 [Dynamic Analysis of Corporate ESG Reports: A Model of Evolutionary Trends](https://arxiv.org/abs/2309.07001) is accepted by Journal of Management Analytics
 - *2025.10*: &nbsp;🎉🎉 [Who Said What (WSW2.0)?
 Enhanced Automated Analysis of Preschool Classroom Speech](https://ieeexplore.ieee.org/document/11204438) is got published by 2025 IEEE International Conference on Development and Learning (ICDL 2025), Prague
-- *2025.10*: &nbsp;🎉🎉 [Global evolution of social responsibility in smart-service industries: insights from a cross-sector hybrid large language models approach]() is accepted by Corporate Social Responsibility and Environmental Management
+- *2025.10*: &nbsp;🎉🎉 [Global Evolution of Social Responsibility in Smart-Service Industries: Insights from A Cross-Sector Hybrid Large Language Models Approach]() is accepted by Corporate Social Responsibility and Environmental Management
 -
 # 📝 Publications